-This entry was posted on Sunday, January 5th, 2020 at 20:32 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, January 5th, 2020 at 20:32 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Further escalation in Issawiya: orders of administrative nocturnal house-arrest were issued against nine of the neighborhood residents – who refused to obey them, were arrested at their homes and freed the next day, because the police prosecutor did not show up for the court session discussing their remand; Jewish settler-colonist association “Regavim” toured firing zone 918 escorted by Israeli army and Civil Administration personnel who, during the tour, arrested a Palestinian medical team on its way to the village of Majaz and confiscated its vehicle; Palestinian, Israeli and international activists carried out restoration and cleansing works at the Al Beda spring in the South Hebron Hills; in the southern Palestinian Jordan Valleyk, around Dir Hajla, a joint farming work day was held by Palestinian landowners and Israeli and international activists.